When discussing the greatest or most entertaining soccer teams, it’s a great debate, but surely it matters more if they’re successful.

 Masterminded by the legendary Dutch coach, Rinus Michels, this formation is extremely popular in the modern game with Barcelona, Real Madrid, Bayern Munich, and Manchester City.

-It’s often characterized by players taking triangular positions around the field with a focus on high tempo and possession retention.
+It’s often characterized by players taking triangular positions around the field, focusing on high tempo and possession retention.

 In a 4-5-1 there are several variations.
 Essentially, the midfield is adaptable to combat the opposition formation.
 If their approach is offensive, the midfielders can drop back to create a bank of defenders.